 At the moment, it seems the world has decided to go to ruin.
 An incredible ability to repair the damage without ever solving the problem, social politics more obsolete than innovative and a technological revolution that we can’t seem to keep up with, all paint the picture of a capricious human race with little understanding of the consequences of their actions, in which the only real trend seems to be the abolition of alternatives – in the widest possible sense.
 For this reason, I wanted to speak to a legendary counter culture figure, loved by young and older audiences for his lack of interest in lecturing people and rather than getting stuck in the past, concentrating on the future.

-For over ten years, international DJ, producer and vinyl collector, Claudio Coccoluto has been an icon on the house music and club scene.
-We had a chat about projects on his relaunched label, Brexit, Fabric and the future of club culture.
+For over ten years, international DJ, producer and vinyl collector, Claudio Coccoluto has been an icon in the house music and club scene.
+We had a chat about the projects on his re-imagined label, Brexit, Fabric and the future of club culture.

 GRIOT: You’ve had a really interesting summer with gigs in Italy and abroad.
 What projects are you working on at the moment and what do you have in store for 2017?